About Me

 My Journey (so far)

-My love for travel started in Pakistan’s northern mountains.
-Back in college, I joined an adventure society and began taking trips up north — hiking, road tripping, figuring out how to do it all with limited gear and zero experience.
-After graduating from LUMS (shoutout Lahore), I knew I needed more than just a few vacation days a year.
-I moved to Europe for my post-grad — partly for the education, mostly for the Schengen visa.
+My love for travel started in the mountains of northern Pakistan.
+In college, I joined an adventure society and began taking trips up north – hiking, road tripping, figuring out how to do it all with limited gear and zero experience.

 Budapest was my first stop, and my first real home abroad.
 I worked in banking there for a few years, got comfortable, and then restless.
 I tried switching it up with a new job in Berlin, hoping a different city might fix the burnout.
 It didn’t.
 The idea of sitting behind a desk for the rest of my life just didn’t sit right.

-So, I saved up, quit, and started slow traveling.
+So I saved up, quit, and started slow traveling.

 Girl having coconut with nine arches bridge in the background